Michael J. Silverman

-In November 2007, Mr. Silverman was cited in The BTI Client Service All-Star Team for Corporate Transactions for "delivering truly superior client service in corporate M&A work."
+In November 2007, Mr. Silverman was cited in The BTI Client Service All-Star Team for Corporate Transactions for delivering truly superior client service in corporate M&A work.
 Previously, he served as special counsel to the City of Chicago regarding the Y2K computer issue.
 He also served on the Mayor's Council of Technology Advisors for the City of Chicago.
-A member of the Information Technology and Telecommunications Working Group for the Metropolitan Planning Council of Chicago, he is a certified public accountant and a certified fraud examiner.
-He writes and speaks frequently on a variety of legal topics, including those related to systems development contracts and system failure disputes, software licensing, cybercrime prevention, trade secrets, outsourcing, privacy and e-commerce and has acted as a legal source for various members of the press, including Computer World Magazine and CNN's Burden of Proof.
+He is a certified public accountant and a certified fraud examiner.
+He has written and spoken frequently on a variety of legal topics, including those related to lawyer liability, lawyer regulation, professional responsibility, law firm risk management, systems development contracts and system failure disputes, software licensing, cybercrime prevention, trade secrets, outsourcing, privacy and e-commerce and has acted as a legal source for various members of the press, including Computer World Magazine and CNN's Burden of Proof.

-Admitted to practice in the United States District Court for the Northern District of Illinois, Mr. Silverman is a member of the American Institute of Certified Public Accountants, the Association of Certified Fraud Examiners, the American Bar Association and the Computer Law Association.
+Admitted to practice in the United States District Court for the Northern District of Illinois, Mr. Silverman is a Certified Public Accountant and a member of the Association of Certified Fraud Examiners and the American Bar Association.
 He is a graduate of Northwestern University School of Law and graduate of the University of Illinois in Urbana-Champaign (B.S., accounting).

 - Partner, 1999-present